 Accommodations: AutoCamp Joshua Tree

-This longer day of driving features many photogenic stops, starting with the quirky town of Baker, home to the World’s Largest Thermometer and funky shops.
+This scenic drive includes plenty of photogenic stops, starting with the quirky town of Baker, home to the World’s Largest Thermometer and unique shops.
 After lunch and filling your gas tank in Baker, carry on driving through to Mojave National Preserve where the sea of yucca trees calls for photo ops.
 You’ll get on historic Route 66 to arrive in Amboy, home to its own quirky roadside sites including the midcentury relic, Roy’s Motel & Café.
 The town of Joshua Tree will be one hour’s drive from Amboy.
 After dinner in Twentynine Palms, leave room for s’mores by the fire back at AutoCamp.

 Leg 4: Joshua Tree to Anza Borrego